ExpressLRS/Docs/docs/software/serial-protocols.md

 ## PWM Receiver Serial Pin Selection

-A PWM receiver may also be configured to communicate via serial on two of it's pins, these pins will vary depending on the receiver.
+A PWM receiver may also be configured to communicate via serial on two of its pins.
+The exact pins will vary depending on the receiver.
 This can be configured in either the receiver WebUI or in the receiver Lua script.

 !!! note "Note"
     Not all pins support serial communication.
 Only the pins that support serial will have the option in the `Mode` dropdown in the WebUI or the `Output Mode` field in the Lua script.